Ahmed-S7/cmput301_assign1/README.md

-A simple app used to tracks lists of media, created a lab for the course CMPUT 301
+A simple app used to tracks lists of media, created as a lab for the course CMPUT 301